Nerdosth/earthquake-visualization/README.md

 ## Installation

-1. Clone the repository or download the provided code and extract it toa folder on your local machine.
+1. Clone the repository
 2. Ensure you have a modern web browser installed.
-3. Open the HTML file containing the map in your web browser.
+3. Open the `index.html` file containing the map in your web browser locally.

 ## Usage